Schöneberg, Bad Kreuznach: Jewish history

 Schöneberg had a small Jewish community in the 19th century.
 Jews were first mentioned as being in the village in the 16th century: sometime about 1548 or 1550, a protection money payment list named the village's Jews.
 It read in part:In amptem Stromberg beckellum und Crutzennach.
 Menche von Schonberg sol geben v. fl. halb bart und halb martini… “Menche” was a short form of the given name “Menachem” (“מנחם”); he was to pay five Rhenish guilders in two instalments through the year.
 Nevertheless, the number of Jews then in the village was quite small.
 In 1808, there were 15 Jewish inhabitants in Schöneberg, and 26 in 1858, out of a total of 587 inhabitants.
 Also belonging to the Schöneberg Jewish community were the Jews living in Hergenfeld and Spabrücken, which in 1858 amounted to 10 and 15 inhabitants respectively.
 By 1895, the number of Jewish inhabitants in Schöneberg had shrunk to 4.
 Living in Spabrücken, meanwhile, were 21.
 In 1925, only two were still living in Schöneberg, while there were 8 in Spabrücken and none in Hergenfeld.
 It is believed that by the late 19th century, Spabrücken's Jewish inhabitants belonged to the Argenschwang community.
 In the way of institutions, there were presumably a prayer room at one of the Jewish houses and a graveyard.
 After 1933, when Adolf Hitler and the Nazis came to power, only one Jew still lived in Schöneberg, an invalid named Simon Michel (b.
 1897 in Hettenleidelheim; named in the 1939 book of inhabitants) who was deported to Riga and died.
-According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 (“Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny”) and Yad Vashem, of all Jews who either were born in Spabrücken or lived there for a long time, 5 died in the time of the Third Reich (birthdates in brackets):
+According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 ("Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny") and Yad Vashem, of all Jews who either were born in Spabrücken or lived there for a long time, five were the victims of Nazi persecution (birthdates in brackets):